133794m3r/question_answer_library/README.md

 Copyright (c) 2016, Jake Archibald <jaffathecake@gmail.com>

 P.S.
-idb is used so that I can avoid going into callback hell.
+idb is used so that I can avoid going into callback hell.git